Coffee Prices Higher on Forecasts for Hot and Dry Brazilian Weather

-Coffee prices Monday closed higher on forecasts for hot and dry weather this week in Brazil's central and southeast areas.
-Also, strength in the Brazilian real (^USDBRL) is bullish for coffee prices as the real Monday edged to a new 3-week week high against the dollar.
+Coffee prices are higher today on forecasts for hot and dry weather this week in Brazil's central and southeast areas.
+Also, strength in the Brazilian real (^USDBRL) is bullish for coffee prices as the real today edged to a new 3-week week high against the dollar.
 A stronger real discourages export selling from Brazil's coffee producers.

 Somar Meteorologia reported Monday that Brazil's Minas Gerais region received 2.5 mm of rain in the past week, or 20% of the historical average.
 Minas Gerais accounts for about 30% of Brazil's arabica crop.